queueit/KnownUser.V3.Lua/README.md

 This Lua KnownUser option, should support many different enviroment setups.
 Therefore as much code as possible is found within the SDK (https://github.com/queueit/KnownUser.V3.Lua/tree/master/SDK) and the rest is exposed in specific handlers.
 With this solution the SDK code stays unmodified and only a little work is needed to create or modify a existing handler (https://github.com/queueit/KnownUser.V3.Lua/tree/master/Handlers).

-Currently an example handler for Apache is available (see below), so if you need something else please reach out to us and then we can help out with creating a new handler, e.g. implementing missing parts from KnownUserImplementationHelpers:
+Currently an example handler for Apache (v.
+2.4.10+) is available (see below), so if you need something else please reach out to us and then we can help out with creating a new handler, e.g. implementing missing parts from KnownUserImplementationHelpers:
-- JSON parsing
-- HMAC SHA256 encoding
+- Read request URL
-- Read request url and host (ip)
+- Read request host (user agent IP address)
 - Read request headers
 - Read request cookies
 - Write response cookies